-The estimated demand is 16,349 AF for Calendar Year 2013, based on annual groundwater production records provided by the water purveyors on the Nipomo Mesa, estimated groundwater production by land use area (see Section 3.1.8 Land Use), and recycled water use (see 3.1.10 Wastewater Discharge and Reuse).
-This amount of demand represents an increase from the previous year due to a dry winter and changes in estimated groundwater production for agriculture (see Section 3.1.9 Estimated Production).
-The TG has not differentiated the magnitude of each component of this increase; however the change in the crop coefficient is largely responsible for the increase in agricultural water demand.
+The estimated demand is 16,084 AF for Calendar year 2014, based on annual groundwater production records provided by the water purveyors on the Nipomo Mesa, estimated groundwater production by land use area (see Section 3.1.8 Land Use), and recycled water use (see 3.1.10 Wastewater Discharge and Reuse).
+This amount of demand represents a decrease from the previous year due to effective conservation policies by purveyors, despite a dry winter (see Section 3.1.9 Estimated Production).